jadecobra/python_tdd_exercises/source/how_to/make_tdd_manually/index.rst

 * :ref:`how to make a virtual environment on Windows without WSL`
 * :ref:`how to activate a virtual environment on Windows without WSL`
 * :ref:`how to deactivate a virtual environment on Windows without WSL`
-* :ref:`how to install Python packages in a virtual environment on Windows without WSL`
+* :ref:`how to install Python packages with uv on Windows without WSL`
 * :ref:`how to see what packages are installed in a virtual environment on Windows without WSL`
 * :ref:`how to view all the commands typed in a terminal_ on Windows without WSL`
 * :ref:`how to make a PowerShell script`